Daml Application Architecture¶

 There are several things that can fail during this time window: the application can crash, the participant node can crash, messages can be lost on the network, or the ledger may be just slow to respond due to a high load.

-If you want to make sure that a command is not executed twice, your application needs to robustly handle all the various failure scenarios.
+If you want to make sure that a command is not executed twice, your application needs to robustly handle all failure scenarios.
 Daml ledgers provide a mechanism for command deduplication to help deal with this problem.

-For each command application provide a command ID and an optional parameter that specifies the deduplication time.
-If the latter parameter is not specified in the command submission itself, the ledger will fall back to using the configured maximum deduplication time.
-The ledger will then guarantee that commands for the same submitting party and command ID will be ignored within the deduplication time window.
+For each command the application provides a command ID and an optional parameter that specifies the deduplication period.
+If the latter parameter is not specified in the command submission itself, the ledger will use the configured maximum deduplication duration.
+The ledger will then guarantee that commands with the same change ID will generate a rejection within the effective deduplication period.